vedos/digital-store-app/README.md

     apiKey: //get api key from https://rawg.io/apidocs or use my from RAWG.posman_collection };

-//I removed enviroments for security reason
+//removed enviroments for security reason

 ## Build